FredHutch/ocdo/dasl-src/content/summer-capstone-project.md

 - The goal of the project require expertise outside of the student and mentor’s backgrounds.

-- The student has not examined the dataset of interest yet, or the data is not available for use immediately.
+- The participant is unsure the dataset can help achieve the goals of the project, or the data is not available for use.

 What to expect in this application process: